Ajlaluddin/BlogAppApis/README.md

    - Now save the changes.)
   - And Try to Run the Project

-  ### If you are using Spring Tool Suite
+  ### Test the API's in Postman App
  -  Right Click On Project > Run As > Spring Boot App
+ -  Open Postman App and Import this  json file
+ -  Now all url's will get imported in Postman App
+ -  Now try using those url's.

+  ### As Swagger implementation is done You can open it in Browser aswell
+ -  Right Click On Project > Run As > Spring Boot App
- -  Now in Browser Type Url: http://localhost:8080
+ -  Now in Browser Type Url: 	http://localhost:8080/swagger-ui/index.html
  -  Note: In Url put Port according to your application.properties file or you can also use default port.
  -  Application will get Open

- ### If you are using Eclipse EE
- - Open Project > open application.properties file >

-  Now do some changes, Change port number according to your Tomcat Server and save the file.

- - Right Click On Project > Run as > Spring Boot App
- - Now in Browser Type Url: http://localhost:9002
--  Note: In Url put Port according to your application.properties file.
- -  Application will get Open.

 ### Some Screenshots of this Project: